On the Theoretical Limitations of Embedding-based Link Prediction: Background

+We discuss the relevant models in detail in Appendix \ref{app:linear_KGEs}. \EK{In Section \ref{s:related_work}, we discuss link prediction methods that do not use the dot product and are outside the scope of this work.}

-\subsection{Output functions and task objectives}
+\subsubsection{Output functions and task objectives}

-The introduction of new KGEs over the years went along with the introduction of new approaches for training them.
-Early KGEs ranked true triples higher using margin-based loss~\cite{bordes_translating_2013,yang_embedding_2014}, while later models shifted towards multi-label classification with binary cross-entropy (BCE)~\cite{trouillon_knowledge_2017,dettmers_convolutional_2017,pezeshkpour_revisiting_2020} or parameterised softmax layers with cross-entropy (CE) to model object distributions given a subject and relation~\cite{kadlec_knowledge_2017,chen_relation_2021,loconte_how_2023}.
-For a detailed overview, see Appendix \ref{app:kge_output_functions} and related surveys~\citep{ruffinelli_you_2020,ali_bringing_2022}.
-While KGEs are generally evaluated on ranking metrics, the choice of the output and corresponding loss functions often reflects different underlying task objectives.
-We introduce three such underlying tasks of increasing difficulty.
+The introduction of new KGEs has been accompanied by new training methods \EK{and loss functions}~\citep{ruffinelli_you_2020,ali_bringing_2022}. \EKRem{Early KGEs ranked true triples higher using a margin-based loss~\citep{bordes_translating_2013,yang_embedding_2014}, while later models shifted towards multi-label classification with binary cross-entropy (BCE)~\citep{trouillon_knowledge_2017,dettmers_convolutional_2017,pezeshkpour_revisiting_2020} or parameterised softmax layers with cross-entropy (CE) to model object distributions given a subject and relation~\citep{kadlec_knowledge_2017,chen_relation_2021,loconte_how_2023}.} For a detailed overview, see Appendix \ref{app:kge_output_functions}.
+While KGEs are usually evaluated on ranking metrics, the choice of the output and corresponding loss functions often reflects different underlying task objectives.
+We introduce three such tasks of increasing difficulty.